jacauc/WinLoginAudit/README.md

 Pull requests or improvement suggestions welcome as this is Beta code.

 More details on creating your own Telegram bot can be found at https://api.telegram.org

+Run secpol.msc on the machine and navigate to Security Settings > Local Policies > Audit Policy and change the "Audit account logon events" and "Audit logon events" policies to audit SUCCESS and FAILURE events